 Direct Embroidery

-Simple enough, direct embroidery is when your desired design is stitched "directly" onto the fabric.
-Whether we're talking about a shirt, a jacket, or a bag, the threads are completely embedded into the fabric, making the embroidery a part of the clothing or accessory.
+Direct embroidery is when your design is stitched directly onto the fabric.
+Whether we are talking about a shirt, a jacket, or a bag, the threads are completely embedded into the fabric, making the embroidery a permanent part of the clothing or accessory.

 The Pros Of Direct Embroidery